rht-labs/enablement-docs/exercises/6-return-of-the-app-monitoring/README.md

 2. Open the `todolist-fe` app in your favourite editor.
 In this exercise, we will fail a test and capture the message in the log and visualise it on a dashboard.

-2. Open one of the tests you wrote in previous labs; for example `tests/unit/vue-components/TodoItem.spec.js`.
+2. Open one of the tests you wrote in previous exercises; for example `tests/unit/vue-components/TodoItem.spec.js`.
 Negate the test at the very bottom of the file by adding a `.not` to the `expect()` statement as shown below.
 ```javascript
   it("call makImportant when clicked", () => {
     const wrapper = mount(TodoItem, {